opencomputeproject/HWMgmt-DeviceMgr-DeviceManager/README.md

 ```

 # Installation Procdures

-## Download Device Management
-The all needed files are located in the Edge-core Github.
-You could use git command to download all files.

 ## Install Kubernets environment
 The device management based on the k8s environment to corprate with others PODs (ex: core-kafka-0).